cklokmose/warpmind/README.md

 ## Development & Building

-### For Users (Just Use It!)
+### For Users

-You don't need to build anything!
-Just:
+Download and use the library:
 1. Download `warpMind.js` from the `dist/` folder
 2. Include it in your HTML with `<script src="warpMind.js"></script>`
-3. Start coding!
+3. Start coding

 ### For Advanced Users & Contributors